Chris Murphy: Tenure

 Commenting on the day of the fall of Kabul, Murphy said, "Our priority now needs to be evacuating American personnel and as many of our Afghan partners as humanly possible.
 I firmly believe that President Biden made the right decision by standing by the Trump administration's decision to bring our troops home and end the longest war in our nation's history."

 Since the 2024 United States presidential election, Murphy has emerged as a prominent critic of Donald Trump and his agenda.
-He has delivered many scathing condemnations of Trump on social media platforms, increasing his following by 223 percent and receiving more than 29 million impressions.
+He has delivered many condemnations of Trump on social media platforms, increasing his following by 223 percent and receiving more than 29 million impressions.
 Media outlets including The Guardian, The New York Times, and NBC News have listed Murphy as a possible presidential candidate in 2028.
-He has also focused on and expressed alarm over what he says is the erosion of American democracy and government corruption in the second Trump administration.
+He has also focused on and expressed alarm over what he called "the erosion of American democracy and government corruption in the second Trump administration".